Connect with others who understand.

 • Abdominal bloating

-• Urinary urgency (suddenly feeling like you need to urinate right away)
+• Urinary urgency (feeling the need to urinate right away)

 If you notice any of these potential symptoms of ovarian cancer, talk to your doctor.
-Often, they are caused by noncancerous conditions, but it is important to get any symptom checked out.
+Often, the cause isn’t cancer, but it’s important to get any symptom checked out.

 Diagnosing High-Grade Serous Carcinoma

-If your doctor suspects that you may have ovarian cancer, they may use several different tests to help them make a diagnosis.
+If your doctor suspects you may have ovarian cancer, they may use several tests to help them make a diagnosis.

 Those tests may include:

-• A pelvic exam — Examining reproductive organs for anomalies and changes that may signal ovarian cancer
+• A pelvic exam — Examining reproductive organs for changes that may signal ovarian cancer

-• Imaging tests — Using an image of the inside of a person’s body — such as an ultrasound, CT, or MRI scan — to check for abnormal growths
+• Imaging tests — Reviewing an image of the inside of your body — such as an ultrasound, CT, or MRI scan — to check for abnormal growths

-• Blood tests — Sampling and screening a person’s blood to check for cells that indicate ovarian cancer is in their body
+• Blood tests — Sampling and screening your blood to check for cells that indicate ovarian cancer

-• Surgery — Removing a mass to determine if it is cancerous
+• Surgery — Removing a mass to determine if it’s cancerous

-• Biopsy — Removing tissue or a mass from a person’s body to send pieces of it to a lab for further examination
+• Biopsy — Getting a sample of tissue from your body to send to a lab for further examination

-In the laboratory, pathologists (doctors who specialize in studying tissues) analyze biopsy samples.
-Then they determine whether cells are cancerous and, if so, the type of ovarian cancer they represent.
+In the laboratory, pathologists (doctors who specialize in studying tissues under a microscope) analyze biopsy samples.
+They determine whether cells are cancerous and, if so, the type of ovarian cancer they represent.
 This is possible with high-grade serous ovarian cancer cells as they have a distinct appearance under a microscope.
 They also contain certain proteins not found in other types of ovarian cancer.

-As for blood tests, a doctor may check the levels of the protein CA-125 in a person’s blood.
-Levels of this protein are often high in people with ovarian cancer.
+As for blood tests, a doctor may check the levels of the protein cancer antigen 125 (CA-125) in your blood.
+Levels of CA-125 may be higher in people with ovarian cancer.

 High-Grade Serous Carcinoma Stages

-When diagnosing ovarian cancer, doctors will assign a stage number using a staging system called FIGO (so-called as it’s based on the guidelines set by the International Federation of Gynecology and Obstetrics).
+When diagnosing ovarian cancer, doctors will assign a stage number using a staging system called FIGO, which is named for the guidelines set by the International Federation of Gynecology and Obstetrics.
 This number describes how advanced the cancer is and how far it has spread in a person’s body.
-(Sometimes stages are referred to by Roman numerals. e.g., stage IV instead of stage 4.)
+(Sometimes stages are referred to by Roman numerals. e.g., stage III or stage IV instead of stage 3 or stage 4.)

 The FIGO stages for ovarian cancer are:

-• Stage 1 — Cancer is found in the ovaries (one or both) or fallopian tubes, but it has not spread to other tissues.
+• Stage 1 — Cancer is found in the ovaries (one or both) or fallopian tubes, but it has not spread to other organs.

-• Stage 3 — Cancer has spread from the pelvis to lymph nodes or tissues in the abdomen.
+• Stage 3 — Cancer has spread from the pelvis to lymph nodes or tissues elsewhere in the abdomen, but not to distant sites.

-• Stage 4 — Cancer has spread to the spleen, liver, or tissues outside of the pelvis and abdomen.
+• Stage 4 — Cancer has spread to the spleen, liver, lungs, or other tissues outside of the pelvis and abdomen.

-About 7 out of 10 cases of HGSC are at an advanced stage (stage 3 or stage 4) by the time they are diagnosed.
+About 7 out of 10 cases of HGSC are at an advanced stage (stage 3 or stage 4) by the time they’re diagnosed.

 High-Grade Serous Carcinoma Treatments

-Doctors typically recommend a combination of treatment types, including surgery, chemotherapy, or targeted therapy.
-The treatments you receive may depend on your age, overall health, cancer stage, and whether you want to have children in the future.
+Doctors typically recommend a combination of ovarian cancer treatments, including surgery, chemotherapy, or targeted therapy.
+Others may also need radiotherapy or immunotherapy.
+The treatments you receive may depend on several factors, including the cancer stage and genetic features of the tumor.

 Targeted therapies may also be an option for cases of ovarian cancer that contain specific gene changes.
-Targeted therapy drugs may include Avastin (bevacizumab) — or poly (ADP-ribose) polymerase (PARP) inhibitors such as Lynparza (olaparib), Rubraca (rucaparib), and Zejula (niraparib).
+Targeted therapy drugs may include angiogenesis inhibitors such as bevacizumab or poly (ADP-ribose) polymerase (PARP) inhibitors such as olaparib and rucaparib.
+Antibody drug conjugates are another category of targeted therapy your doctor may recommend.

-If a person’s cancer goes away after initial treatments, they will still need regular follow-up visits with their health care team to look for signs that the cancer has relapsed (come back).
+If your cancer goes away after initial treatments, you’ll still need regular follow-up visits with your healthcare team to look for signs that the ovarian cancer has relapsed (come back).
 These visits are critical, because most cases of HGSC eventually return.
+HGSC most often recurs within three years, and cancers with a later stage or grade have a greater chance of relapse.
 Relapsed cancer may be treated with a different chemotherapy regimen.
+In some cases, it can also be treated with repeat surgery, another targeted therapy, radiotherapy, or immunotherapy.

 Prognosis for High-Grade Serous Carcinoma

 Because HGSC is usually not discovered until after it has begun to spread, it can be especially hard to treat.
-Overall, people with this type of ovarian cancer live an average of 3.4 years after being diagnosed.
-However, a person’s exact prognosis (medical forecast) depends on several other factors.
+Overall, people with this type of ovarian cancer live an average of 3.3 years after being diagnosed.
+However, a person’s overall survival depends on several other factors.

 Your cancer stage is one such factor.
 People with early-stage ovarian cancer are more likely to live longer than those with advanced ovarian cancer.

-• When cancer is located solely in the ovary or fallopian tubes, a person is 93 percent as likely to live for 5 years or more.
+• When cancer is located solely in the ovary or fallopian tubes, the five-year relative survival rate is 93 percent.

-• When cancer has spread to nearby tissues, a person is 75 percent as likely to live for 5 years or more.
+• When cancer has spread to nearby tissues, the five-year relative survival rate is 75 percent.

-• When cancer is metastatic (has spread to distant organs or tissues), a person is 31 percent as likely to live at least 5 years.
+• When cancer is metastatic (has spread to distant organs or tissues), the five-year relative survival rate is 31 percent.

 Other factors also affect a person’s prognosis.
-People with HGSC who are less than 65 years old are more likely to live longer compared with those who are older.
-Those who are in better overall health, are not obese, or have less ascites (fluid in the abdomen) may also have a better outlook.
-If you’d like to know more about how your own characteristics affect your prognosis, talk to your health care team.
+For instance, people with HGSC who are younger than 65 years old are more likely to live longer compared with those who are older.
+If you’d like to know more about how your own characteristics affect your prognosis, talk to your oncologist or another healthcare provider.

 Talk With Others Who Understand